-Braunton Burrows is a large sand dune system on the North Devon coast.
+Braunton Burrows is an extensive sand dune system on the North Devon coast.
 During WW2 it was used as the US assault training centre from 1943 up until the Invasion of Normandy.

-One of the landing craft contains a memorial to the members of the allied forces who trained at Braunton Burrows for the liberation of Europe, “D” Day June 6th 1944.
+There is a memorial on one of the mock LCTs to the members of the allied forces who trained at Braunton Burrows for the liberation of Europe, “D” Day June 6th 1944.

 Latitude: 51.076627, Longitude: -4.197887